ibm-cloud-docs/codeengine/cli-changelog.md

 # CLI version history
 {: #cli_versions}

 Find a summary of changes for each version of {{site.data.keyword.codeengineshort}} plug-in.
-Be sure to keep your CLI up-to-date so that you can use all of the available commands and flags.
+Be sure to keep your CLI up-to-date so that you can use all of the available commands and their options.
 {:shortdesc}

 | Version | Release date | Changes |